-For people undergoing surgery, post-surgery pain is common and analgesia medicines are a mainstay of treatment.
+For people undergoing surgery, post-surgery pain is common and analgesic medicines are a mainstay of treatment.
 In Australia, acute pain services and pain management clinics are the most common forms of tailored interventions for pain and are internationally accepted.
 According to a review of pain management services, undertaken by the New South Wales Government, acute pain services have been introduced throughout major hospitals27.
-The NSW literature review indicated that internationally, acute pain services were primarily focused on post-surgery pain management and patients with complex pain issues and that the mainstay is pharmacological and non-pharmacological treatments, such as balanced activity and rest, surgery or other procedures.
+The NSW literature review indicated that internationally, acute pain services were primarily focused on post-surgery pain management and patients with complex pain issues, and that the mainstay is pharmacological and non-pharmacological treatments, such as balanced activity and rest, surgery or other procedures.
 In contrast to acute pain services, it reported that pain management clinics are committed to a biopsychosocial view of pain, tend to focus on complex and persistent pain, and are staffed by multidisciplinary teams.
 While published articles support the provision of these services, little consistent information is available about details of service provision.

 SHPA has utilised grey literature where appropriate in our findings regarding adoption of comprehensive models28 specifically addressing pain management in an acute setting, as information was surprisingly limited and implementation inconsistent.
-Results show that access to pain services for Australians remains variable, especially for those living in regional and rural areas, which reflects concerns raised in the Australian Atlas of Healthcare Variation charting variation in opioid prescribing25.
-Sixty-one per cent of respondents' facilities provide an inpatient acute pain service, while 27% have an ambulatory or outpatient pain management clinic for post-surgical patients.
-This leaves a substantial proportion of patients without access to evidence-based pain services, especially when attending private hospitals, or in regional and rural locations.
+Results show that access to pain services for Australians remains variable, especially for those living in regional and rural areas.
+Sixty-one per cent of respondents' facilities provide an inpatient acute pain service, while 28% have an ambulatory or outpatient pain management clinic (formal or informal/limited) for post-surgical patients.
+This leaves a substantial proportion of patients without access to pain services, especially when attending private hospitals, or in regional and rural locations.
 It is also unclear from respondents how these services compare and what differences exist, with significant reporting of 'informal', piecemeal or temporary services.
 SHPA's recent work developing a Standard of Practice for Pain Management in Pharmacy Services has brought together examples of effective service models to encourage greater consistency.

-A component of analgesia stewardship, opioid-focused stewardship addresses the prevention of inappropriate opioid prescribing and supply, among other quality and safety activities.
-As an emerging model, it is not surprising that the prevalence of opioid stewardship services is low (4.5% of respondents had a formal opioid stewardship program).
-Not-yet-published evidence from a Victorian tertiary hospital regarding opioid stewardship indicates great potential for reducing harms when supported by adequate funding and management.
-The recent Victorian Inquiry into Drug Law Reform has recommended that a sector-wide trial based on an opioid stewardship model be implemented to promote and audit best practice regarding the prescribing and use of medications with potential for misuse29.
-This pharmacist-led model is also supported by SHPA's Standard of Practice for Pain Management in Pharmacy Services.
-However, barriers identified for establishing or expanding any of the outlined pain services (acute pain services, pain management support.
+A component of analgesic stewardship, opioid-focused stewardship addresses the prevention of inappropriate opioid prescribing and supply, among other quality and safety activities.
+As an emerging model, it is not surprising that the prevalence of opioid stewardship services is extremely low (4.5% of respondents had a formal opioid stewardship program).
+However, SHPA is aware that preliminary results from the implementation of an opioid stewardship pharmacist at a major Victorian hospital showed promising results of improvement in opioid management29.
+An audit after two years of implementation reflected an increase in the dispensing of smaller qualities of oxycodone and increased analgesic weaning in hospital.
+The recent Victorian Inquiry into Drug Law Reform has recommended that a sector-wide trial based on an opioid stewardship model be implemented to promote and audit best practice regarding the prescribing and use of medications with potential for misuse30.
+Other states including Queensland have also been trialing this model of opioid intervention with positive results in decreasing the number of oxycodone tablets provided (19.9 to 11)31 and increased provision of opioid de-escalation plans.

+Opioid stewardship is a flexible model which can be staffed in a variety of ways, and a pharmacist-led version is supported by SHPA's Standard of Practice for Pain Management in Pharmacy Services.
+However, barriers identified for establishing or expanding any of the outlined pain services (acute pain services, pain management clinics or opioid stewardship) appear substantial, dominated by a lack of funding and hospital management support.
 This provides an ongoing challenge for Directors of Pharmacy seeking to innovate and expand services to provide safe and high-quality care to patients.